 Cook Islands Travel Tips

 The Cook Islands consist of 15 islands scattered over an area of about 2 million square kilometers in the Pacific Ocean.
 The islands are little snippets of paradise that invite you to come and get away from it all, to soak in the sun and thousands of years of Polynesian history and culture.
-Rarotonga is the largest and most visited island.
-This place is completely surrounded by a reef which means beautiful white beaches and tropical turquoise waters, while imposing mountain peaks, interspersed with dense rain forest, make for some fantastic scenery on the island.
+Rarotonga is the largest and most visited island, completely surrounded by a reef which means beautiful white beaches and tropical turquoise waters, while imposing mountain peaks and dense rain forest make for some fantastic scenery.

-- Accommodation: You can expect to pay around $16 USD per night for a dorm room and from $30 USD for a private room.
-Hotels start at $45 USD and prices for a private bungalow start at around $120 USD.
+Accommodation - You can expect to pay around $20 USD per night for a dorm room and from $30 USD for a private room.
+Hotels start at $50 USD for singles and doubles, with prices for a private bungalow beginning around $120 USD.

-- Food: Lunch and casual meals cost between $4 and $13 USD at most of the local dishes.
-Restaurant meals will begin around $21 USD for fine dining.
+Food - Lunch and casual meals cost between $4-15 USD at most of the local haunts.
+Restaurant meals will begin around $20 USD for fine dining.
 Western style cuisine can cost up to $25 USD for the main.

-- Transportation: For taxis, expect to pay $2.00 USD per kilometer, as rates are government controlled.
+Transportation - For taxis, expect to pay $2 USD per kilometer, as rates are government controlled.
 Bus tickets are around $2.50 USD regardless of distance traveled.
 For inter-island travel, there is very little scheduled boat and ferry service.
 People generally stay on the main island.
 If they need to get around, there are frequent flights by Air Rarotonga.

-- Activities: An entire day at Te Vara Nui Village will cost $109 USD, while bike or canoe rental is $13 USD per day.
+Activities – A tour and dinner show package at Te Vara Nui Village will cost $119 USD, while bike or canoe rental is $15 USD per day.

 Money Saving Tips